Ancient Teachings and Practices

 Mala meditation beads are an ancient tool that when used have the benefit of keeping the mind focused and clear from intruding mundane thoughts, anxieties, obsessions, and so on.
 By fixing the attention and thoughts on a Divine mantra, the mind becomes purified.

 A full mala strand contains 108 counting beads, in addition to the guru bead.
 The number 108 is permeated with deep meaning within numerous traditions, and represents the wholeness of existence.
 To learn more about the significance of 108, click here.
 The guru bead provides a starting and ending point for counting the repetitions of the mantra, and is never counted or crossed over.
 In India, where this tradition originates, it is known that one never crosses the True Guru.
+There is also a smaller, 27-bead version of the mala, which can be used for a walking meditation practice.

 The tassel signifies the many (individual strands) becoming One.
 In addition, the tassel represents the roots of the lotus flower.
 Without roots, there can be no flower, signifying that one needs to be rooted and well grounded to Mother Earth, in order to flourish physically, emotionally, mentally, and spiritually.